pranavpeter2050/community/README.md

 To check if Client (browser) supports Background Sync follow through this thread on [Stackoverflow](https://stackoverflow.com/a/60958564).

+### Create Post Background Sync

+To enable background syncing of Post, first we'll need to create a [Queue](https://developer.chrome.com/docs/workbox/modules/workbox-background-sync/#creating-a-queue).

+Then we have to listen for the [fetch](https://developer.chrome.com/docs/workbox/modules/workbox-background-sync/#adding-a-request-to-the-queue) event.

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.